shashwatjolly/thejollyblog/content/posts/KDE/2020-08-18---Call-for-beta-testers.md

 **Note**: These are general instructions.
 If you're facing difficulties in building the project, or in getting the resource working, please head over to the [community chat](https://www.etesync.com/community-chat/).

-**For arch linux users**: We already have the EteSync library and the new resource packaged for you, so you can directly install those.
-Message us on the [community chat](https://www.etesync.com/community-chat/) for more.

 ## Known issues

 There are currently some known issues, and we're working on fixing them: